Get a Library Card

 Since we at the library know all Demarest eighth graders have to do this project, we make an effort to make sure we have an appropriate biography for everyone on Mr. Murphy’s list.
 Some of these will be in the Young Adult section; some will be in the Adult section.
 We are very nice, so we will have a cart ready with the eighth-grade level books we have on your subject.

 In addition to reading a biography, you will need to two other book sources.
 Because we are a small library, we have a small nonfiction collection, which means we might not have two additional books that cover your subject.
 This is why it’s very important not to procrastinate.
-Miss Kate, Miss Patti, and the other librarians are happy to help you find additional books at other libraries that you can use for your project.
-You can request them online (but be aware that they will take several days to arrive), or you can visit the library that owns the book you want and check it out with your library card.
+The librarians at the upstairs and downstairs desks are happy to help you find additional books at other libraries that you can use for your project.
+You can request them online (but be aware that they will take a few days to arrive), or you can visit the library that owns the book you want and check it out with your library card.
 (Call them first so they can set the book aside for you.)

 When you reach this stage, we recommend borrowing more than two books so that you can take time while you’re at home to examine each book to determine if they have the information you need.
 Just remember to return the books you’re not using!